BardicDefense/purple-hack/README.md

 - **Prone** creatures cannot lock opponents in melee.
 - **Size**: A creature more than two sizes large than any of their melee opponents is not locked, even if surrounded.

-#### Fighting Withdrawal

-A creature locked in melee can move out of that melee if they didn't make a missile attack that round, but all their movement for the round must be backwards (applying the standard x2 movement cost penalty).
-They can take no actions that round.

-#### Fleeing

-A fleeing creature can move as normal, but must leave the melee they're in.
-However, any enemy with which they were in melee prior to fleeing may first choose to take its attack(s) for the round against the fleeing creature, instead of in the Melee Phase.
-Such attacks gain the +2 rear attack bonus, while the fleeing creature loses all shield and stance AC bonuses.

-#### Running

-If a combatant did not act in the Missile Phase and commits to taking no actions this round, they may **run**.
-This raises their movement this round by 50% (rounded down to the nearest 5'), or by 100% with the Running skill.

-### Melee Phase
+### **Melee Phase**

-In the Melee Phase, a combatant can take one action: a single attack against an opponent with which they are in melee, or a single non-attack action.
-All actions in this phase are simultaneous, not affecting any other action that phase, unless specifically stated otherwise.
-Considerations include:

-- **Dash**: Choosing this combat stance allows a PC to act first that round, instead of simultaneously.
-- **Grappling:** The attackers (or attacker) make individual to-hit rolls.
-The grapple is resolved among those who hit: Each combatant rolls their total hit dice.
-If the sum of the attackers’ dice is higher than the defender’s total, the defender is grappled.
-If the sums are exactly equal, everyone is struggling, and none of them can attack with a weapon.
-If the defender wins, the attackers are beaten back and stunned for a number of rounds equal to the number of points by which the defender beat them.
-Breaking free of a grapple requires another HD contest; all currently grappling together are counted as automatically having hit.
+Actions that can be taken this phase:

+- **Attack:** Strike with a weapon, making an attack roll to hit.
+- **Trip/Grapple/Push/Escape:** The attacker makes a melee attack roll with a -4 penalty.
+If successful, the defender must succeed on a saving throw.
+If the save fails, the defender is knocked prone, held by the attacker (who must have a free hand to do so), or pushed 5’, respectively.
+Escape as an action allows for a saving throw to escape being grappled or immobilized.
+Special attacks like these happen before regular weapon attacks.
+- **Use Item:** Use a magic item, drink a potion, etc.
+- **First Aid:** Attempt to bind a wound or stabilize a dying companion.
+- **Something cool:** Take an action of some sort not on the list.

+Other considerations:

-- **Polearms** (spears, pikes, etc.) in the second rank of a battle formation can attack by reaching through the first rank.
+- **Polearms** (spears, pikes, etc.) in the second rank of a battle formation can melee attack by reaching through the first rank.
 - **Spacing & the Second Rank:** Only daggers, shortswords, spears, and polearms can be used three-abreast in a 10’ area.
 All other one-handed weapons require five feet of room (two-abreast in a 10’ area), and non-thrusting two-handed weapons require a full 10’ space to wield.
-- **Two-weapon fighting**: A combatant can use two melee weapons at once, which grants a +1 attack bonus (but no additional attacks).
+- **Attacks vs Fleeing Enemies** gain a +2 bonus to hit and ignore the defender’s shield bonus to AC.

+### Defensive Movement

+Each combatant that is locked in melee and has not yet moved this round can move up to half its movement speed, starting with the side that won initiative.
+A character that declared its intent to flee does so now, moving its full movement speed.

-### Magic Phase
+### **Magic Phase**

-If a caster wants to cancel a spell they're casting that hasn't been disrupted by having been attacked or jostled, they must do so before any spells are resolved.
+If a caster wants to cancel a spell they’re casting that hasn’t been disrupted by having been attacked or jostled, they must do so before any spells are resolved.
+The spell is not lost.

 After spells are canceled, spells still being cast are revealed and cast in the order of their **casting time**, which is equal to their spell level, unless stated otherwise.
 Spells with the same casting time are cast simultaneously, unless stated otherwise.
-For each instance of the Quickcast feat that they have, a mage reduces their spells' casting times by 1.
-Other feats raise a spell's level, raising its casting time to match.
+For each instance of the Quickcast feat that they have, a mage reduces their spells’ casting times by 1.
+Other feats raise a spell’s level, raising its casting time to match.
 Spells cast from scrolls add 2 to their casting time.

-### Morale Phase
+### **Morale Phase**

-Monsters and NPCs (but not PCs) have a **Morale threshold** between 1 and 20, representing how likely they are to fight or flee; the lower the threshold, the better.

-Creatures with a Morale of 20 only fight if cornered and always flee if able, while those with a Morale of 1 never retreat unwillingly, but can be convinced to (if intelligent), and are still susceptible to magical fear.
-A score of -- means the creature ignores the Morale rules altogether, just like PCs.

-The referee makes a Morale check--rolling 1d20, applying any situational modifiers (light fatigue gives -2, heavy fatigue gives -4, etc.)--at the end of a round for each of the following that occurred that round:
+If a battle is going against them, combatants may decide to retreat, flee, or surrender.
+Players always make this decision for their characters, but the referee may roll to determine if monsters or other NPCs break morale.

+**Morale Checks:** Roll 2d6 for a given side.
+If the result exceeds the combatant's Morale, their morale breaks and they try to flee or surrender in the next round.
+Otherwise, they keep fighting.

+**When to check:**

-- Half or more of the side present at the battle's start has been incapacitated or killed.
+- The first time a combatant on that side has been killed, and when half the side has been killed.
-- The last of the side (or its only member) was reduced to 1/4 or less of its full Hit Point total.
+- For a creature encountered alone, when first harmed and when at 1/4 or less of its full Hit Point total.

-- A group with a Morale of 12 or higher that has any of its members killed during the surprise round.
-- Any other unusually trying circumstance, at the referee's discretion.
-  If the roll is lower than the Morale threshold, the check fails: the creature or side attempts to flee.
+If a side makes two successful Morale checks in an encounter, they will fight to the death, with no further checks necessary.

+**Modifiers:** Light fatigue gives -1, heavy fatigue gives -2.
+Other situational modifiers may apply.

 ## Escaping an Encounter